jborean93/pypsexec/README.md

 * The above usually means the configured user is an administrator of the Windows host
 * At least SMB 2 on the host (Server 2008 and newer)
 * The connection user has a full logon token that is not filtered by UAC
+* If connecting to localhost and `pywin32` is installed, the script must be run as a user with Administrator privileges

 ### Firewall Setup